Average Time to Clear Traffic Incidents -4c

 Write Up:

-Rural counties of Interstate 44 between MM 0 (Oklahoma) and MM 69 (Springfield), as well as between MM 91 (Strafford) and MM 224 (Sullivan), recorded 99 incidents and an average clearance time of 40.5 minutes in the fourth quarter of FY 2025.
-Compared to the same period in FY 2024, there was an increase of 28.6% in the number of incidents and a decrease of 40.1% in clearance times.
+Rural counties along Interstate 44 between MM 0 (Oklahoma) and MM 69 (Springfield), as well as between MM 91 (Strafford) and MM 224 (Sullivan), had 68 incidents averaging 35.4 minutes, an 11.7% decrease in incidents and a 31.8% decrease in clearance time.

 Purpose of the Measure: